Mathilda Canter, PhD

 Gail E. Wyatt, PhD

-Dr. Wyatt has published over 180 journal articles and book chapters, makes countless presentations internationally, and has been recognized for her mentoring and research by the American Psychological Association, as well as state and international organizations and churches.
+Wyatt has published over 180 journal articles and book chapters, makes countless presentations internationally, and has been recognized for her mentoring and research by APA as well as state and international organizations and churches.

 Philip G. Zimbardo, PhD, is a professor emeritus of psychology at Stanford University.
 Zimbardo came to Stanford University in 1968 after spending time teaching at Yale, New York University and Columbia.
 He received his BA from Brooklyn College in 1954 with a triple major in psychology, sociology and anthropology.
 After graduation, Zimbardo continued on to Yale University to pursue a PhD in psychology, which he was granted in 1959.
 He has performed psychological research in a number of areas, including prisons, shyness, madness, violence/evil, terrorism, persuasion, time, dissonance and various others, and has produced over 300 publications and 50 books.
 In addition to being a former president of APA and the Western Psychological Association, Zimbardo has also served as the chair of the Council of Scientific Society Presidents and now is chair of WPA.
 He is currently heading a movement for everyday heroism as the founder and director of The Heroic Imagination Project and is president of the Philip G. Zimbardo Educational Foundation, a philanthropic foundation to promote student education in his ancestral Sicilian towns.